Spark Energy is now Ovo

 How do I cancel my Spark Energy account?

 If you are switching to a different energy supplier, the new supplier will take care of getting in touch with Spark Energy to close the account for you.
-We recommend hanging on to your final meter readings until the account has been completely closed and any remaining credit or debt has been sorted.
+We recommend you hang on to your final meter readings until the account has been completely closed and any remaining credit or debt has been sorted.